Skip to main content

 Who is My Advisor?

 An academic advisor is assigned to each student enrolled at BSC based on their program of study.
-This advisor may either be a faculty member or a professional staff member.

 To find your academic advisor, log on to Campus Connection and click on your Academic Progress tile on your Student Homepage.
 Your advisor’s name, email address and phone number will be displayed under the Advisors and Advising Notes section.